 Use of single-family residential design elements (e.g., pitched roofs, porches, individual entries) are recommended to reduce perceived density, give identity to the development and its individual dwelling units, add visual interest, and be compatible with the neighborhood context. Р Р Buildings with height greater than two stories that step back the structure on the upper floor from the street and public spaces are encouraged. Р Р Carports and detached garages should be designed as an integral part of the development's architecture.
 They should be similar in material, color, and detail to the main buildings of the development.
 Flat roofs should be avoided.
 Prefabricated metal carports should not be used.
-M M Open Space & Outdoor Play Areas <5,000 SF >5,000 SF & Visually Sensitive Areas A series of connected open space areas of varying shape, appearance and usage are encouraged. - Р Boundaries between private and common open spaces should be clearly defined by low walls or plant materials. - Р • Children's play areas should be visible from as many units as possible and from private open space areas.
+M M Open Space & Outdoor Play Areas <5,000 SF >5,000 SF or Sensitive Design Areas A series of connected open space areas of varying shape, appearance and usage are encouraged. - Р Boundaries between private and common open spaces should be clearly defined by low walls or plant materials. - Р Children's play areas should be visible from as many units as possible and from private open space areas.
 Direct convenient access from private open space to the communal play area is encouraged. Р M Outdoor play areas should be located adjacent to laundry rooms, community centers, or similar common facilities.
 Play areas should not be located near public streets, parking, or entry areas unless physically separated by appropriate walls, fencing, or dense landscaping. Р Р Hard surface areas for outdoor activities (e.g., bicycle riding, skating, rope jumping, and hopscotch) should be provided.
-These active play areas should be safely separated from vehicular use areas.
-1 Р • In larger developments, separate, but not necessarily segregated, play areas or informal outdoor spaces should be provided for different age groups for safety reasons.
+These active play areas should be safely separated from vehicular use areas. - Р Larger projects in new developments should include bike paths as part of the street section, where feasible.
+Additionally, landscaping should be provided between the sidewalk and the street. - M • In larger developments, separate, but not necessarily segregated, play areas or informal outdoor spaces should be provided for different age groups for safety reasons.
 Small developments may combine play areas (e.g., a tot lot incorporated into a larger activity area for older children). - Р Seating areas should be provided where adults can supervise children's play and also where school-age children can sit.
 Seating location should consider comfort factors, including sun orientation, shade, and wind. - Р